Philmod/google-builder-webhook/README.md

-# google-container-slack
+# google-container-email

-Slack integration for Google Cloud Container Builder, using Google Cloud Functions to post messages to Slack when a build reaches a specific state.
+Email integration for Google Cloud Container Builder, using Google Cloud Functions to send an email when a build reaches a specific state.

 ## Setup
-- Create a Slack app, and copy the webhook URL:
+- Create a Mailgun account and a domain:
 ```
+export MAILGUN_API_KEY=my-api-key
+export MAILGUN_DOMAIN=mydomain.com
+export MAILGUN_FROM=philmod@mydomain.com
-export SLACK_WEBHOOK_URL=my-slack-webhook-url
+export MAILGUN_TO=myteam@mydomain.com
 ```
 - Set the `PROJECT_ID` variable:
 ```